 In D.Gray-Man most of the Noah that exemplify this trope, specifically Tyki Mikk (Pleasure of Noah) and Lulu Bell (Form of Noah), and in later chapters evil Allen.
 Oddly averted in their comically round but nonetheless badass leader, The Millennium Earl, but as of chapter 187 he plays this straight with his human form.

 Take one look at Pretty Sammy and her antagonist, Pixy Misa, and tell me which is the evil one.
 It's even worse in the alternate universe spin-off Sasami Magical Girls Club, as when she's possessed by evil Misao goes from being a 10-year-old girl to a voluptuous 20-something with very little clothing.

-Most directly played in the 2nd season.
+Most directly played in the Black Moon arc/R season.
 Chibiusa is a typical 6-year-old girl (physically anyway).
 When Death Phantom captures her and brainwashes her into the evil Black Lady, she becomes a well-endowed woman in her 20s.

 Similar remarks apply to Hotaru's transformation into Mistress 9 in Infinity arc/S season.

 Johan Anderson plays up the White Hair, Black Heart trope in the outfit he got while possessed by Yubel — sleeveless trenchcoat, baggy jeans, and leather straps everywhere, all in a fashionable shade of dark slate blue-gray.